ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

 That is, the number of rows (:math:`m`) is equal to the number of inputs in first hidden layer (:math:`w^{(1)}`) and for all other hidden layer (:math:`l>1`) the number of rows (:math:`m`) is equal to the number of neurons of the previous hidden layer (:math:`l-1`).
 Each neuron in a hidden layer :math:`l` has one connection to every neuron of the following layer :math:`l+1` (*fully connected*).

-The weight matrix has the following dimensions (generic).
+The weight matrix has the following generic dimensions:

 .. figure:: img/weights.svg
    :align: center